 Sharing their predictions for the royal wedding day, a host of Dorset suppliers showcase how the regal theme could play out

-Sophie Amelia, owner of Witness Our Love – Luxury Wedding Stationery, talks us through this shoot put together by a host of Dorset suppliers.
+Sophie Amelia, owner of wedding stationery company Sophie Amelia Designs, talks us through this shoot put together by a host of Dorset suppliers.
 Offering several predictions on what Prince Harry and Meghan Markle will choose for their wedding day, the shoot celebrates the royal romance and shines a light on their modern love story.